pietrodn/lo-phi/slide.md

 ## Goals

 * **No virtualization**: run malware on bare metal machines!
-    * Malware can "feel" the presence of VMs and debuggers.
     * Physical sensors and actuators.
 * Bridging the **semantic gap**
     * Physical sensors collect raw data.
-    * We need high-level, useful information.
 * **Automated restore** to pre-infection state.
 * **Stealthiness**: very few, undetectable artifacts.
 * **Extendability**: support new OSs and filesystems.